EmbeddedDesign/BGM111-External-Programmer/README.md

 | SWCLK | 21 (PF0) | Debug 4 |
 | SWDIO | 22 (PF1) | Debug 2 |

 (**NOTE:** It is important to note that Vdevice on the Debug connector is a reference voltage for the programmer and is insufficient to power a target BGM111.
-Power must be sourced from the VMCU pin of the Simplicity connector.)
+Power must be sourced from the VMCU pin of the Simplicity connector or from an external source.)

 ### energyAware Commander